Last Updated on 2nd September 2023 by peppe8o

 RPI Pico supports up to 2 × UART, 2 × I2C, 2 × SP.

-The UART allows communicating with enabled devices by performing serial-to-parallel conversion on data received and parallel-to-serial conversion on data transmitted.
+The UART allows communicating with enabled devices by performing the serial-to-parallel conversion on data received and parallel-to-serial conversion on data transmitted.

 SPI is a serial peripheral interface using a 4 lines communication: Serial Clock, transmission, receiving, and chip select (this one to define who is master and slave in the communication).